tsetsova/formik-practice/README.md

 - [x] add validation
 - [x] test validation
 - [x] add another field to make the form more complex
-- [ ] switch to using formik
+- [x] switch to using formik
+- [ ] disable button when loading
+- [ ] show confirmation if form submit was succesful and error if failed
-- [ ] switch to using yup for validation
+- [x] switch to using yup for validation

 ## Other ideas